Our advisors are committed to helping people around Ireland achieve their financial goals.

 There are two main things to know:

-That money goes to the mortgage lender, whereas if you want your family to have financial cushioning after your death, you’d need a separate life insurance plan.
+Your mortgage protection payout would go to the mortgage lender, whereas if you want your family to have financial cushioning after your death, you’d need a separate life insurance plan.

 There’s a little more to it, and we’ll go into further detail below.
 After all, buying a home is a huge investment and there’s a lot to unpack — and that’s before you’ve even gotten the keys.
 Whether you’re a first-time buyer, moving or switching mortgages, we’re here to help you understand both.
 We’ll answer some commonly asked questions, so you can understand which you need and when.